Hello ! My name is Arundhuti.

 If you must know me, you should know – that – I love colours.
 I have a fetish for shoes.
 I only eat vanilla ice cream.
 My romantic heart melts every time it rains.
 I am a gadget freak and an excellent driver.
 I love the smell of new books.
 I love my life simple, yet large.

 A B-School graduate but a homemaker by choice.
-My urge to spend every moment with my family never took me to the corporate world.
-Might sound strange but that’s the kind of choice a sailor’s wife is gladly inclined to make.
 My interest in food evolved because of my foodie husband, a Captain at sea, who, whenever is on shore, loves to hone his culinary skills.
 We are often found in the kitchen, cooking together!

-Before my marriage, I never bothered to drag myself to the kitchen.
+My kitchen scenes used to be so woeful that my friends often teased me saying I can’t even boil water.
 However, now I take pleasure in cooking once in a while for my family.
 For me it is also an absolute way to de-stress myself.
 I still remember those frantic calls to my mother for recipes and cooking tips.
 Now after all these years, I can safely call myself a confident cook.

 One evening in September 2008, in between casual glimpses at other food blogs, I landed up conceiving one of my own.
 This blog then eventually fuelled my passion for photography and I was introduced to the world of foodography.